magland/sortingview/README.md

 ## Creating a copy of a recording/sorting extractor

-Only some recording/sorting extractors are supported by sortingview.
+Only some recording/sorting extractor types are supported by sortingview.
 If you have extractors that are not supported, you can create copies that are compatible: